Community centre locations

-One-on-One Private Instruction - we will create a customized workout just for you.
+One-on-One Private Instruction - we will create a customized lesson just for you.
 60 minute session: $78.25.

-Semi-Private Private Instruction - a great opportunity to work out with a friend or family member!
+Semi-Private Private Instruction - a great opportunity to learn with a friend or family member!
 60 minute session: $60.25 per person.

-To book your private instruction session(s), you can either pick up in person or print off our Private Instruction Request Form and drop it off to the facility where you would like your personal training services.
-Once we have received your Personal Training Request Form, one of our trainers will contact you to discuss your goals and availability.
-For semi-private or small group personal training, all group members must pay at the same time to receive the discounted rate.
+To book your private instruction session(s), you can either pick up in person or print off our Private Instruction Request Form and drop it off to the facility.
+Once we have received your Private Instruction Request Form, one of our instructors will contact you to discuss your goals and availability.

 Rural South Recreation